-We collect CEO compensation data for all S&P Composite 1500 firms and their compensation peers in the years 2006-2018.
+We collect CEO compensation data for S&P Composite 1500 firms and their compensation peers in the years 2006-2018.
 On December 2006 the SEC introduced new amendments requiring firms to disclose their peer group when the use of peer groups is material in the pay setting process.
 Accordingly, peer group data have become available in definitive proxy statements (DEF 14A) since fiscal year 2006.

-We focus on executives classified as CEOs by the Standard & Poor's ExecuComp database, from which we collect CEO compensation data.
+We focus on S&P 1500 executives classified as CEOs by the Standard & Poor's ExecuComp database, and extract from it these CEOs' compensation data.
 The initial sample comprises 21,943 firm-year observations.
 Since our main dependent variable is the CEO's pay change, we exclude 482 firm-year observations with no available compensation data for the current or previous year, and 91 observations with zero total compensation.
 We further drop 4,506 firm-year observations of CEOs who were replaced or appointed during the current or previous year, to exclude partial compensation or exceptionally high one-time payments (e.g., golden parachutes, severance pay, golden handshakes, and sign-on bonuses).
-This exclusion process reduces sample size to 16,864 firm-year observations.
+This exclusion process reduces the sample size to 16,864 firm-year observations.

 For each of the 16,864 firm-years, we search the list of compensation peers.
 We collect peer lists from three sources.
-Peer information for 2006 through 2008 is based on manually collected data from the Compensation Discussion and Analysis (CD&A) section of the firms' proxy statements.2 We construct peer lists for 2,293 firm-year observations based on the Albuquerque et al. (2013) dataset.
-Next, our peer data for 2009-2013 come from the Executive Compensation Analytics (ECA) database, provided by Institutional Shareholder Services (ISS).3 We construct peer lists for 4,959 firm-year observations using the ECA database.
-Last, peer lists for 2014-2018 are collected from ISS Incentive Lab database, from which we extract 3,373 firm-year observations.
+Peer information for 2006 through 2008 is based on manually collected data from the Compensation Discussion and Analysis (CD&A)

+section of the firms' proxy statements.3 We construct peer lists for 2,293 firm-year observations based on the Albuquerque et al. (2013) dataset.
+Next, our peer data for 2009-2013 come from the Executive Compensation Analytics (ECA) database, provided by Institutional Shareholder Services (ISS).4 We construct peer lists for 4,959 firm-year observations using the ECA database.
+Last, peer lists for 2014-2018 are collected from the firms' proxy statements, from which we extract data on 3,373 firm-year observations.
 In total, we attain an explicit list of peers for 10,625 firm-years.

 Given our lists of peer CEOs, we seek current and prior year compensation data for 251,267 peer CEOs firm-year observations (peer-year observations, in short).
 Thus, there are on average approximately 24 peers for each CEO.
-Since among the peers there are foreign and private firms that are not included in the ExecuComp or ISS databases, we find compensation data on the ExecuComp and ISS datasets only for 194,138 peeryear observations.
+Since some peers serve in foreign or private firms that are not covered by the ExecuComp or ISS databases, we find compensation data only for 194,138 peer-years.

-We further exclude: a) 46 firm-years of focal firms that report only one or two peers; b) 849 firm-years with missing compensation data for 50% or more of their chosen peers;4 c) 54 firm-years of co-CEOs; d) 1,949 firm-years of firms in the more regulated financial services industry (industries 45-48 in the Fama-French industry classification); and e) 39 firm-year observations where one of the reported pay components is negative.
+We further exclude: a) 46 firm-years of focal firms that report only one or two peers; b) 849 firm-years with missing compensation data for 50% or more of their chosen peers; c) 54 firm-years of co-CEOs; d) 1,949 firm-years of firms in the more regulated financial services industry (industries 45-48 in the Fama-French industry classification); and e) 39 suspicious firm-year observations, where one of the reported pay components is negative.